SHOWING & CLINICS

-Team members will take part in up to seven IEA shows per season, and are expected to do at least one practice session before each show they take part in.
-Team members also commit to helping out at the 2-3 shows per season that Meadowbrook hosts or co-hosts, and to provide their own show clothing.
-For more information about Meadowbrook’s IEA team, contact the head coach.
-You can also learn more about IEA at www.RideIEA.org
+Team members will take part in up to five IEA shows per season, and are expected to participate in at least one team practice each week.
+Team members also commit to helping out at the 2-3 shows per season that Meadowbrook hosts or co-hosts.
+Riders provide their own show clothing.
+For more information about Meadowbrook’s IEA team, email firstname.lastname@example.org.
+You can also learn more about IEA at www.RideIEA.org.

-Our Equitation Team is open to riders in grades 4-12 who are interested in the IEA format but who may not be quite ready for the IEA team.
-Similar in format to IEA, the Equitation team focuses on building strong, effective riders who can ride a variety of horses.
-Members of the Equitation Team take part in regular practices as well as in-barn interscholastic shows.
+Our IEA Prep Team is open to riders in grades 4-12 who are interested in the IEA format but who may not be quite ready for the IEA team.
+Similar in format to IEA, the Prep team focuses on building strong, effective riders who can ride a variety of horses.
+Members of the Prep Team take part in regular practices as well as in-barn interscholastic shows.
 This team offers students a less competitive experience while still gaining valuable skills and exposure to the horse show format.
-Riders should be in grade 4+ and at the walk/trot/canter level or above, and participate in one group lesson per week.
-There is no try-out for this team, but an instructor’s approval is required.
+Riders must be in grade or above and at least the Fundamental Jumping Skills level, and participate in one group lesson per week.
+There is no try-out for this team, but an instructor’s approval and completed application is required.

 Open Schooling Shows and USEF Sanctioned Shows